ConfederacyOfGaia/Gaia/players-guide.md

 ## Weapons

-***Defensive.*** While you wield one or more weapons with this property, you gain a +1 bonus to AC if you are proficient in the weapon and not using a shield.
+***Defensive.*** While you wield a weapon with this property, you gain a +1 bonus to AC if you are proficient in the weapon and wielding it with two hands.

 ***Illegal*** This weapon is illegal, and won't be purchasable from *reputable establishments* in Aurelian settlements.
 Prices for illegal weapons are increased to reflect this limited availability.